-Sometimes, we all need a little break from quilting.
-It’s easy to get lost in projects, and every once and a while it’s good to flex your creative muscles and make something a little different.
+Sometimes we all need a little break from quilting.
+It’s easy to get lost in projects, and every once in a while it’s good to flex your creative muscles and make something a little different.
 Not all quilting projects have to be quilts!
 If you’re looking for a creative way to use your quilting skills, try out one of these project ideas – they make great gifts and are so much fun to create.

 1. Beautiful Fabric Gem Stone Jewelry

 Do you have some beautiful fabric laying around that you can no longer use in a project, but can’t bring yourself to throw away?
 Use your odd shaped scraps to make some quilted gem stones.
 They are fast and fun to make, and are very versatile.
 Put them on a hat, bracelet, hair band, scarf… the sky’s the limit!
 The links below show you how to create your own fabric gem stone jewelry.

 Find the project here: Quilted Jewelry a Part 1: Scraps Gem Stones Quilted Jewelry a Part 2: Scraps Gem Stones